SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 *   **Imposing Colossus:** The Imposing Colossus's **Center of Attention** ability forces other Royal Guards to attack it before targeting other units.
 *   **Shielding Sovereign:** The Shielding Sovereign cannot use her **Aegis of the Realm** ability to protect a Royal Guard from another Royal Guard's attack.
+---
+## Taxmen of the Wizard's Republic (Jokers)

+*They are the long arm of the Wizard's Republic, the collectors of dues, the enforcers of fiscal policy.
+When a Taxman enters the game, even the wealthiest merchant-mage feels a chill of apprehension.*

+[//]: # (Visual prompt: A stern-faced, official-looking figure in a dark, formal robe, holding a ledger and a quill.
+They are surrounded by stacks of gold and official documents.
+Imposing, realistic fantasy art style.)

+*   **Appearance:** The Joker cards, if your deck includes them, represent the Taxmen.
+*   **Optional Rule:** The inclusion of Jokers is optional, providing a way to adjust the game's pace.
+Their presence can speed up the game by adding an additional economic drain.
+All players must unanimously agree to include or exclude Jokers at the beginning of the game.
+*   **Effect:** When a Joker, or **Taxman**, is drawn, it is immediately played.
+*   **Tax Collection:** Each player must pay an amount of gold equal to the current **Tax Rate** to the **R.O.W.** (Revenue Office of Wizards).
+This represents the Taxman's duty to collect the Republic's due.
+*   **Reshuffle:** After the Taxman has collected the taxes, the Joker is reshuffled back into the deck, ready to reappear and enforce fiscal policy once more.
+    *   The collected tax is placed in the **R.O.W.**, *not* the Central Bank.

+> [!TIP]
+> The presence of Taxmen adds an element of risk to hoarding gold.
+Be prepared to pay your dues, or consider investing your gold to keep it safe from the Taxman's grasp.

+> [!NOTE]
+> For more information on the **Tax Rate** and the **R.O.W.**, refer to the "Taxes" section.

+---

+## The Winds of Fortune (Aces)

+*They are the harbingers of luck, the bringers of unexpected boons.
+When an Ace appears, it's a chance for a windfall, a sudden infusion of magical potential.*

+[//]: # (Visual prompt: A swirling vortex of magical energy, with a playing card at its center.
+The card is an Ace, and it radiates with power and possibility.
+Abstract, fantasy art style.)

+*   **Appearance:** The Ace cards represent moments of extraordinary luck and opportunity.
+*   **Immediate Play:** When an Ace is drawn, it must be played immediately.
+*   **Permit Boon:** The player who drew the Ace draws cards from the deck until a **permit** is revealed.
+This permit is granted to the player for free, representing a sudden opportunity or a stroke of good fortune.
+*   **Permit Activation:** The player immediately receives the benefits of the drawn permit as if they had rolled its corresponding number.
+They also get to keep the permit, adding it to their holdings.
+*   **Reshuffle:** The Ace is then reshuffled back into the deck.
+*   **No Permit Drawn:** If the deck is depleted and no permit is drawn, the deck is reshuffled.
+The player continues to draw until a permit is revealed.

+> [!TIP]
+> Aces can provide a significant advantage, granting free permits that can boost your economic engine.
+Be prepared to capitalize on these moments of fortune!

+---

+## The Sevens of Upheaval (7s)

+*They are the forces of inflation, the agents of economic instability.
+When a Seven is rolled, the very foundations of the market tremble, and the cost of living rises for all.*

+[//]: # (Visual prompt: A chaotic scene of a marketplace in disarray.
+Goods are scattered, people are panicking, and the very air crackles with an unstable energy.
+Dramatic, impressionistic fantasy art style.)

+*   **Trigger:** When a 7 is rolled on the dice during any player's turn.
+*   **Immediate Effect:** All **7** cards in the deck are immediately played.
+*   **Cost of Living Increase:** The **Cost of the Living** counter increases by the **Volatility** value (default is 1).
+This represents inflation, impacting all aspects of the game.
+*   **Market Instability:**
+    *   All invested gold on properties is lost and given to the **Central Bank**.
+This represents the risks of market speculation during times of uncertainty.
+    *   All commodity holders must pay 1 gold to the **Central Bank** to keep each unit of their commodities.
+This represents the increased cost of storage and maintenance during inflationary periods.
+*   **Reshuffle:** After the effects are resolved, all **7** cards are reshuffled back into the deck.

+> [!WARNING]
+> A roll of 7 can be devastating, wiping out investments and increasing costs for all players.
+Be prepared for this eventuality, and consider hedging your risks during times of high volatility.

+> [!NOTE]
+> For more information on the **Cost of the Living** counter and **Volatility**, refer to the "Indicators" section.